Avashist1998/VideoReader/README.md

 # VideoReader
-The code is based on Matlab and to read and analyze video data The camara size 720X1080p
+I would like to first thank Benjamin Bennett for making a great sample video The code is based on Matlab and to read and analyze video data The camara size 720X1080p
 The duration of video are limited to 10s or less